-CAMP PENDLETON, Calif. – Chief of Naval Operations Adm.
-John Richardson and Commandant of the Marine Corps Gen. Robert Neller visited Sailors and Marines participating in exercise Pacific Blitz (PACBLITZ) 2019 throughout the southern California operating area March 19.
+CAMP PENDLETON -- Chief of Naval Operations Adm.
+John Richardson and Commandant of the Marine Corps Gen. Robert Neller visited Sailors and Marines participating in exercise Pacific Blitz (PACBLITZ) 2019 throughout the southern California operating area.

 PACBLITZ is a scenario-driven, amphibious exercise designed to train and integrate the staffs of I Marine Expeditionary Force (I MEF), Commander, U.S. 3rd Fleet (C3F), and major subordinate commands to include Expeditionary Strike Group Three (ESG 3).
 The U.S. Navy and Marine Corps team is an integral component to ensure a free and open Indo-Pacific region.

-During the visit, Richardson and Neller met with multiple PACBLITZ participants and were able to observe various exercise operations.
+During the visit March 19, Richardson and Neller met with multiple PACBLITZ participants and were able to observe various exercise operations.

 One of the important ways the services contribute to this effort is through a joint maritime campaign that maintains a ready and lethal force capable of conducting expeditionary operations across the globe.